mauriciopoppe/blog/site/content/notes/learning-french.md

 date: 2025-10-13 00:00:00
 ---

-## Goals, picking a language and mindset
+## Why should I learn a new language?

 My goals for learning a language: